Kadee80/WebDev_F17/Week_01/Hello-World/README.md

 * GitHub is a web-based Git repository hosting service.
 You can use it as a backup of your git repositories, or to collaborate as a team on a project.
 We will be using it to keep track of our in class, and homework files.

-[FOLLOW THIS TUTORIAL to install Git and Authenticate Github on your machine](http://installrails.com/) *note: we only need the beginning of this tutorial. you do not have to install rails (unless you want to). make sure you complete the configure gir section*
+[FOLLOW THIS TUTORIAL to install Git and Authenticate Github on your machine](http://installrails.com/)

+  *note: we only need the beginning of this tutorial. you do not have to install rails (unless you want to). make sure you complete the `configure git` section*

 * Now, that we are set up, lets clone the class file repository so you can always have access to the latest in class exercises with a simple pull request.